 If you know your horse kicks habitually you must not to bring it hunting.
 If you think it might be liable to kick, it should wear a red ribbon at the top of its tail.
 If it is a young horse and you are not sure of its temperament it should wear a green ribbon.
 In both cases they should be kept to the back of the field.
 If the person in front of you is going through a gateway and has one arm behind their back you should be aware that their horse may kick if you crowd them.
 If a horse kicks badly you will be asked to leave the field.
 This is not a punishment but a protective measure for everyone else.

 Please ensure your tack is in good condition and suitable for your horse as it is likely we shall be going round the countryside at a fair speed.
 Please do not wear brightly coloured numnahs or numnahs with commercial logos.
-We have turned a blind eye to a little tinsel on Christmas Eve for the under 12s!
+We have turned a blind eye to a little tinsel on Christmas Eve and Boxing Day for the under 12s!

 Do not assume that because your horse does not kick your family pet that it will necessarily tolerate a pack of hounds.
 Even if it will, the huntsman does not know that and you will worry him if you get amongst the hounds.
 Our hounds are extremely tolerant of horses and as such may be slow to get out of the way, so it is your duty to keep away from them.